elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 I now realized that sooner or later I'd have to reverse the HTTP daemon that is running on the router in order to see how it handles the requests.

 # Analyzing HTTP Daemon
-I opened up Ghidra and filtered the symbol tree to "ping" and found a function called [`ping_server`].
+I opened up Ghidra, filtered the symbol tree to "ping" and found a function called [`ping_server`].
 ![Ghidra ping_server]

-Worth mentioning that none of the binaries that were present within the firmware had any debug symbols, and that they were completely stripped.
+Worth mentioning that none of the binaries that were present within the firmware had any debug symbols, and that they were stripped.

 However, with great help of Ghidra's decompiler, although a bit inaccurate, I concluded that what the function does is eventually call a function named `_eval` like so.